 Brian WANTED to rank for this keyword, because he found people on forums who were searching for it a lot.
 By showing up as the first search result for this key phrase, Backlinko’s brand gets noticed by highly targeted traffic.

 Organizational goal: Engagement | Content goal: Getting comments, shares, views

 Content that aims to engage existing users mostly shows how people are maximizing a product.

-Sample KPIs – Percentage of returning readers, page views, number of visits each month, time on site, social shares, comments, signups
+Sample KPIs – Percentage of returning readers, page views, number of visits each month, time on site, social media shares, comments, signups

 Example – Evernote is known for its active and engaged community.
 A big part of this engagement is driven by Evernote’s content.

 Evernote understands their users well, so they cover content themes, like their “Taking Note” series, where they discuss the history and styles of note taking.

 To Evernote’s users — lovers of all things note-taking and organizing — this content is thoroughly engaging.